mattcolombo/kafka-connect-cli/README.md

 ## TODO

 * Check if the configuration file can be passed as a CM in the AKS implementation (once we get there)
-* Add documentation folder/file for the Installation
+* Add documentation folder/file for the Installation; [done here](installation/INSTALLATION-GUIDE.md)
 * Add a documentation file for the configuration instructions (including the aliases for Linux and maybe Windows if I can figure them out) and reduce on the mian README page